 Visit the Town of Books

 Bibliophiles will be beside themselves in La Charité-sur-Loire.
 Not known as The Book Town for nothing, its creation began in 1995 when one by one, booksellers bought up abandoned shops and transformed the previously unloved yet historical area into one celebrating the written word.
 Find everything book-related here, from bookbinders to calligraphers, or participate in a biblio-themed workshop and learn a new craft!

 So next time you holiday in France, remember that there are so many things to do which take you off the beaten track.
-Why not try something different and have a real story to tell?!
+You can even get your france travel documents venezuela, try something different and have a real story to tell?!